-LOCAL ADOPTIONS: We strongly encourage local adopters to visit if you are searching for a new family member.
-Dogs and cats at the municipal shelter are kept for a very limited time before they are killed.
-The adoption fee from Cleveland Animal Control is $50 and covers spay/neuter, first set of vaccinations and de-worming.
-Because of this, many of our pets are not available for local adoption.
+LOCAL ADOPTIONS: We strongly encourage local adopters to visit or the SPCA of Bradley County. if you are searching for a new family member.
+Dogs and cats at the shelters are kept for a very limited time before they are killed.
+The adoption fee is $50 and covers spay/neuter, first set of vaccinations and de-worming.
+Because of this, we do not perform local adoptions.

 For our Northeast Adoption Program, the standard adoption fee for dogs is $450 and the standard adoption fee for cats is $300.
 For local adoptions, the adoption fee is significantly reduced.
 The difference in the local fee and the Northeast Adoption Program fee is the result of the increased expense to Dixie Pet Underground Railroad for additional veterinary care, Interstate Health Certificates and transportation for those pets who are traveling great distances.

 VETERINARY CARE: Dogs and cats, puppies and kittens are up-to-date on their vaccinations, spayed/neutered, de-wormed, treated for fleas/ticks and heartworm negative before leaving rescue.
 You will receive complete medical records for your dog or puppy, cat or kitten at the time of adoption.
 If your pet is being transported to you, the pet will go for a health examination and be issued an interstate health certificate and you will be given the original document when you receive your pet.